Connect — Discovery Only

 Some COLLECTION.md files declare global postures that constrain prospecting beyond the per-label rules.
 Examples to respect when present:

-• Frontloading (e.g. kb/instructions/COLLECTION.md) — outbound is exceptional.
-Don't propose see-also sprays from instructions; terms an executing agent needs must be frontloaded, not linked.
-Annotate proposed rationale links as meta-reader edges.
+• Frontloading — outbound is exceptional.
+Do not propose broad see-also sprays from frontloaded collections; terms an executing consumer needs should be present in the artifact, not only linked.

 • Excluded destinations — a collection may explicitly say "do not link into X" (commonly kb/work/).
 Don't surface candidates from excluded destinations even if they pass the articulation test.